Amman in One Day: the perfect Amman itinerary

 No visit to Amman is complete without a visit to Hashem restaurant.
 This restaurant is among the most popular restaurants in Amman and serves traditional Jordanian food to locals, tourists, diplomats and even members of the Jordanian royal family.

 This place is always busy, but the long queues are worth the wait.
-There is no menu, but you can’t go wrong with falafel, hummus or fuul (fava beans).
-The mint tea is also great to finish your lunch with before exploring the rest of Amman.
+There is no menu.
+However, you can’t go wrong with falafel, hummus or fuul (fava beans).
+The mint tea is also great to finish your lunch before exploring the rest of Amman.

 It is best to start your exploration of Rainbow street at First circle.
 Amman isn’t particularly pedestrian friendly so I suggest taking a taxi.
 Otherwise it is a 15 minute uphill walk from Hashem restaurant to the start of Rainbow street at first circle.
 Once there you can stroll back towards downtown Amman.